Coron Tours and Activities

 Take a pick from Kayangan Lake, Twin Lagoon, Banul Beach, Barracuda Lake, which are the best spots for a Coron ultimate tour.
 Coron is also known for its water sports and activities like shipwreck diving and snorkeling.
 There are also a lot of well-known Coron dive sites, such as Lusong Gunboat and Akitsushima.
 Aside from joining a reef and wreck tour in Coron, you can book Coron diving packages to get the best of the island.
 Coron also offers some of the best Palawan beaches, such as Malcapuya Island and Banol Beach, and you can join a Coron Palawan island-hopping tour to tour most of them in one day.

 Coron also offers a breathtaking view from Mt.
-Tapyas, animal sightseeing at Calauit Safari Park, beach tours and history lessons at Culion Island, and a relaxing dip at Maquinit Hot Springs, to name a few of the underrated things to do in Palawan.
+Tapyas, animal sightseeing at Calauit Safari Park, Coron firefly watching activity at some of the local mangrove forests, beach tours and history lessons at Culion Island, and a relaxing dip at Maquinit Hot Springs, to name a few of the underrated things to do in Palawan.

 How long do Coron tours usually last?